John Dawson (slave trader): Slave trade

-In the period between 1783 and 1792, Dawson and his partner Peter Baker, were the largest firm of slave traders in Great Britain.
 In 1790, Dawson owned 19 slave ships, with an average value of £10,000(about £ million today).
 By the early 1790s, the partners' vessels had completed over 100 voyages.
 Baker & Dawson became one of the biggest slave-trading partnerships in late 18th-century Liverpool.

-In 1786, Baker and Dawson, had a contract with the Spanish Government to supply slaves to Spanish America.
+In 1786, Baker and Dawson, entered into a contract with the Spanish Government to supply slaves to Spanish America.
 Their vessels delivered more than 11,000 slaves.
-It was estimated that the captives they provided had a value of £350,000.
+It was estimated that the slaves were valued at £350,000.